cmcphilamy/curation/data_steward/spec/pages/file_transfer_procedures.md

 ## Review the Results

 Within 6 hours of uploading the data set, the report page should be updated with the status of your upload.
 A more detailed report should appear in your GCS bucket if any issues were detected.

+Note at this time reporting functionality is limited in Alpha.

 ## Report Issues

 If you experience any issues in this process, please report an issue on our [JIRA site](https://precisionmedicineinitiative.atlassian.net).

+## Upload Requirements for Live EHR data
+__Credit distribution is dependent on the following requirments:__
+* Upload each OMOP table separately, do not combine them into one large file.
+* No .zip or other file compressions are accepted.
+* If you are uploading a folder of files make sure the folder name is unique from the files inside.
+* When uploading multiple HPOs make sure you are clearly labeling each HPO.
+In the example below Pittsburg is uploading for two HPOs, each one is clearly labeled in the beginning of the file name.
+* Do not upload to the root.
+* If you upload the same file twice it will prompt you to replace or cancel.